-The CJC 1295 peptide has recently been combined with a biological complex called DAC, and has thus undergone heavy lab testing to see what this new combination has to offer.
-DAC is an acronym for Drug Affinity Complex.
-This is an all new biochemical complex that, when bound with peptides, offers a wonderful advantage to the absorption and duration of peptides.
+Researchers have combined CJC-1295 peptide with a biological complex called DAC to determine if the addition of DAC may improve efficacy or longevity of the peptide solution.
+The blend has undergone heavy lab testing.
+DAC, an acronym for Drug Affinity Complex, is an all new biochemical complex that, when bound with peptides, may offer a potential advantage to the absorption and duration of peptides.
 Much of the lab testing of this new peptide blend is performed on rodents, but some studies have also tested the substance on canines.

-Similar to CJC 1295, Ipamorelin is a peptide that is considered to be the growth hormone releasing peptide, and its activation is more precise.
-By stimulating the pituitary gland, the Ipamorelin peptide helps increase the secretion of the growth hormone – leading to effects such as an increase in weight loss and lean muscle growth.
+Similar to CJC-1295, Ipamorelin is a peptide that is considered to a growth hormone releasing peptide, with a reported increasingly precise activation.
+By stimulating the pituitary gland, the Ipamorelin peptide may induce the secretion of the growth hormone – leading to possible results in test subjects such as weight loss and lean muscle growth.

 - Anti-aging properties